-Seville’s rich history and vibrant culture is especially lively during Christmas.
-As the city comes alive with festive spirit, one of the highlights for visitors is the Seville Christmas Market, showcasing a myriad of local crafts and delicacies.
+Seville’s history and vibrant culture is especially lively during Christmas.
+As the city comes alive with festive spirit, one of the highlights for visitors is the Seville Christmas Market, showcasing local crafts and delicacies.

 In this guide, I’ll share essential details for 2023, covering dates, opening times, locations, and the specialties that characterise Seville’s festive market.

 In Seville, the festive period sees the city decorated with tens of thousands of lights, adding to its already warm and welcoming atmosphere.

 At the Christmas market in Seville, you’ll find beautiful Christmas stalls showcasing the region’s distinct crafts, such as intricate ceramics and handwoven Andalusian textiles.

 The market is renowned for its variety of regional foods, with turron and polvorones being particularly popular treats that locals and visitors alike enjoy during winter.
 Full details of food specialties are listed below.

 At the main Christmas market at Plaza Nueva, you’ll find more than 60 Christmas stalls.
 You can also visit the Nervión Christmas Market and the Bethlehem Christmas Fair, which is famous for its nativity scenes.

 Seville Christmas Market dates: Likely dates: 14th December 2023 to 5th January 2024.